 “Let others enjoy the sun”:

-You heard again your mother.
+You heard again your mother’s voice:

 One lovely green as ever lay

-Above slope and tongue of water,
+Above a slope and tongue of water,

 And thus this last round’s challenge was:

-Avoid, like hell, the creek!
+Avoid, like hell, the water!

 Amid the din, did your mind,